petermchale/mutation_accumulation/README.md

 C++ template programming framework to perform Monte Carlo simulations of the accumulation of mutations in individual stem cells.

 ###Scientific use
-You'll find a brief mathematical analysis in this [Jupyter Notebook]() of the Monte Carlo simulation in the `example` directory.
-The  code was written primarily to produce the results reported in [this cancer systems biology paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003802).
+You'll find a brief mathematical analysis in this [Jupyter Notebook]() of the Monte Carlo simulation in the `example` directory. `mutation_accumulation` was written primarily to produce the results reported in [this cancer systems biology paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003802).

 ###Getting started